 Attached here is a playlist of the videos under this series.
 Feel free to learn or keep busy with them.

-There are also a few clips about cities in China and stuffs about China already there and more to in view.
+There are also some few clips about cities in China and stuffs about China already there and more to in view.
 You may visit and subscribe.
 Thank you.

 I wish you the best in your mandarin journey.
 I am enjoying some success, you will too.